corford/bash-utility-scripts/README.md

 An effort has been made to use portable bash commands that should work on most GNU/BSD systems (although they have really only been tested on Linux).

-Each script has an -h flag that will show you what commands it requires and a description at the top of the script file itself.
+Each script has an -h flag that will show you what commands it requires and contains a description at the top of the script file itself.

 # Typical workflows: